 - The ways in which mainstream politics has shifted to accommodate the messages of extremists and created conditions in which both far-right movements and racial violence could thrive.

 Dr Jon Burnett, author of the report, said, ‘The attacks which have taken place in Stoke recently provide the clearest evidence of how moves to accommodate the message of the Far Right in mainstream politics have impacted at a local level.
 The BNP may have lost all their council seats in 2011, but the conditions for ongoing racial violence remain.
 Stoke is not an isolate but exemplifies a national trend.
-We need to take heed and act now on racial violence.
-For as the recession begins to impact, things will only get worse.’
+We need to take heed and act now on racial violence.’

 Notes to editors

 1) Dr Jon Burnett is a researcher at the Institute of Race Relations.

 2) This is the second of three reports investigating changing patterns of racial violence in the UK.
 The first of these reports, on the city of Plymouth, can be downloaded here: The new geographies of racism: Plymouth.

 3) This work on the UK’s new geographies of racism emerged from a briefing paper, Racial violence: the buried issue, published in 2010.